 When tags like <font>, and color attributes were added to the HTML 3.2 specification, it started a nightmare for web developers.
 Development of large web sites, where fonts and color information were added to every single page, became a long and expensive process.

-In HTML 4.0, all formatting could be removed from the HTML document, and stored in a separate CSS file.
+In HTML 4.0, and later, all formatting should be removed from the HTML page, and stored in separate CSS files.

 CSS Saves a Lot of Work!

 The style definitions are normally saved in external .css files.

 With an external style sheet file, you can change the look of an entire Web site by changing just one file!